 The workshop is delivered onsite by acute hospital staff trained as Final Journeys facilitators.

-The IHF are currently working with the HSE to upskill existing Final Journeys facilitators and train new ones to ensure the continued and sustainable success of the programme throughout Ireland.
+IHF are currently working with the HSE to upskill existing Final Journeys facilitators and train new ones to ensure the continued and sustainable success of the programme throughout Ireland.

-Who can become a Final Journeys Facilitator?
+Can I become a Final Journeys facilitator?

 Anyone who is passionate about delivering quality end-of-life care and creating a ‘Hospice Friendly Hospital’ can request to become a Final Journeys facilitator, providing they meet the selection criteria.